KnowledgeBoat Logo

 A glass cut into pieces

 Reason — A physical change is a change in which no new substance is formed and the chemical composition of the original substance remains the same, even though some of its physical properties like colour, state, shape, size, etc. may change.
-A glass cut into pieces will have different size and shapes, but the chemical composition remains the same.
+A glass cut into pieces will have different sizes and shapes, but the chemical composition remains the same.

 Question 1(v)

-In a chemical change :
+In a chemical change:

 1. a new substance is formed